Skip to content

 Barcelona, concrete, monument, popular culture, tower, water

-[originally published in Art 4D Magazine] Courts of justice are steeped in protocol and decorum, not merely because of tradition, but … More
+Courts of justice are steeped in protocol and decorum, not merely because of tradition, but in order to establish and … More

 Art 4 D magazine, b720 Arquitectos, Barcelona, Brutalism, concrete, David Chipperfield, Justice